webplatform/docs/tutorials/css-regions/index.md

 CSS [[tutorials/media_queries|media queries]] allow you to target different designs to browsers on differently sized devices.
-Such ''responsive'' web pages should target complex CSS region-based layouts only to larger-screen tablet or desktop browser interfaces.
+Such ''responsive'' web pages should target complex CSS region-based layouts only on larger-screen tablet or desktop browser interfaces.
 Mobile devices should rely on a much simpler one-column layout.

 In the following example, large-screen browsers pour the article's